Charlotte Cushman: Theatrical career

 In 1854, Hays left Cushman for sculptor Harriet Hosmer, which launched a series of jealous interactions among the three women.
 Hays eventually returned to live with Cushman, but the tensions between her and Cushman would never be repaired.
 By late 1857, Cushman was secretly involved with sculptor Emma Stebbins.
 One night while Cushman was writing a note, Hays walked in on her.
 Suspecting that the note was to Stebbins, Hays demanded to see it.
 Although Cushman maintained that the note was not to Stebbins, she refused to show it to Hays.
 The altercation that followed was explosive.
 Hays became enraged and began chasing Cushman around the house, pounding her with her fists at every opportunity.
 The relationship ended immediately and Hays moved out.
 She then sued Cushman, stating in her claim that she had sacrificed her own career to support Cushman's career and therefore was due a certain payment.
 Cushman paid her an unknown sum and the two women parted company forever.

 Emma Stebbins moved in with Cushman shortly after the break-up.
 Cushman traveled to America for a short tour a couple of months later.
 Although Cushman maintained that she was devoted to Stebbins, she became involved with another woman not long after her relationship with Stebbins began.
 Cushman met an 18-year-old actress, Emma Crow, the daughter of Wayman Crow, and fell for her.
 The two women began an affair, and Cushman often called her "my little lover".

 Before her departure to Italy, Cushman offered a farewell performance at the Washington Theater in the title role of Hamlet.
 The poster advertising her appearance describes her as "a lady universally acknowledged as the greatest living tragic actress".

 When Cushman returned to Italy, Crow followed.
 Not long after arriving in Italy, Crow attracted the attention of Cushman's nephew, Ned Cushman.
 In April 1861, Ned Cushman and Emma Crow married.

-She was friends with artists, writers and politicians; when she came to Washington, D.C. in the 1860s, she often stayed at the home of Secretary of State William Seward, with whom she was very close friends.
+Cushman was friends with artists, writers and politicians; when she came to Washington, D.C. in the 1860s, she often stayed at the home of Secretary of State William Seward, with whom she was very close friends.
 In July 1861, Seward introduced her to President Abraham Lincoln, who told her that Macbeth was his favorite Shakespearean play and that he hoped someday to see her in the role of Lady Macbeth.
 In 1863 she again returned to the United States, appearing on several occasions for the benefit of the Sanitary Commission.
 Lincoln saw her perform in Macbeth in October at Grover's Theatre with his family.
+In 1869, she began treatment for breast cancer.
 During the last six years of her life Cushman developed a remarkable ability as a dramatic reader, giving scenes from Shakespeare, ballad poetry, dialect poems and humorous pieces with a success not less decided than her earlier dramatic triumphs.
 In 1871, after a residence in Europe, she resumed her career in the United States as a reader, besides fulfilling several dramatic engagements.